Linux Application Servers

 Large processing jobs should not be run on the application servers, but should instead be run on a compute server.
 Jobs that are using excessive computing resources on application servers may be killed by CSLab staff to improve the performance of users that depend on these machines for their desktop environment.

 If a desired (but not installed) package is available as part of our current Ubuntu LTS, contact your Point of Contact (PoC) and have them put in a request that it be added to core software.
-Unfortunately, due to the need to keep the software on core servers manageable, such requests may need to be reviewed by the departmental computing committee (DCC).
+Although there are special circumstances that may mean some packages can't be installed, most packages can be installed on request.

 With respect to software that is neither available via the OS distribution-provided package list nor in /opt, you or your Point of Contact (PoC) can install programs in your home directory or a suitable work partition for use on these servers, so long as the programs do not require Administrator/root privileges to install or run.